Jeffresh/medic-database-checking/README.md

 The comma *RE* is the most simple of all our *REs* and the most simple automata because is a *RE* to accept one symbol:

+#### Status

+The status is the union of two *REs* one that accept the symbol 'C' and one that accept the symbol 'S' so :